 - 22/05/2012, 'Choreographic presence through time: a performative assessment of the legacy of the Judson Dance Theatre Group', Conference Paper, Postgraduate Conference: Transform@work, University of Surrey, Guildford.

 - 13/06/2012, ‘Collaboration in Crisis?
 A mixed-practice inquiry into collaborative processes in performance practice’, Practice-led research presentation, forum convened by Dr Susan Lock, Art and Design Research Institute, London

 - 03/06/2011, 'Choreographic presence through time: a performative assessment of the legacy of the Judson Dance Theatre Group', A mixed- mode presentation including 15 minutes performance and 15 minutes paper.
-Symposium title: ‘La transmission du geste en question: processus, expérience, figure', Université of Nice, France
+Symposium title: ‘La transmission du geste en question: processus, expérience, figure', Université de Nice, France